top of page

 OCR Level 5 in SpLD

-Back in 2017, I decided to move forward from my job as a classroom teacher, feeling that my skills would be better spent helping young people, who struggle to learn in the school environment, on a one-to-one basis.
+Back in 2017, I decided to move forward from my job as a classroom teacher, feeling that my skills would be better spent teaching one-to-one young people who struggle to learn in the school environment.

 During my time in schools I have observed that the ‘one size fits all’ approach often fails those who are differently able.
 The needs of every young person are unique and, as a result, my approach is very much pupil-centred.
 First of all, I get to know not only a learner’s challenges, but also to discover their strengths and interests.
 I do this by talking to parents, the young person, their current teacher at school (if appropriate) and also by administering, at the outset, a series of formal and informal assessments.
 In this way, I can build rapport with my learner and, between us, we can put together an effective personalised learning plan.